 Never miss the conditioner

-Experts say never compromise in washing your hair just to cut off your time in the shower.
+Experts from The Right Hairstyles say never compromise in washing your hair just to cut off your time in the shower.
 We often miss applying conditioner to our hair as it is another routine that consumes time, yet it plays a vital role in keeping your hair healthy.